Guides

 Baggot Street / St Stephen’s Green

 Carry on to The Little Museum of Dublin where there’s an excellent permanent exhibition to honour the band.
-U2: Made in Dublin features memorabilia like the original McGonagle’s sign that graced an early venue, and a Trabant car painted by Dublin artist Maser from their Achtung Baby days.
+The U2: Made in Dublin collection features memorabilia like the original McGonagle’s sign that graced an early venue, and a Trabant car painted by Dublin artist Maser from their Achtung Baby days.
 Across the road in leafy St Stephen’s Green, Bono and the Edge grazed lambs after being awarded the Freedom of Dublin in 2000 (freemen of the city having the right to pasture sheep there).
 In good weather you too can stop by with a picnic for some grazing of your own.

 Fitzwilliam Square

-Just a short walk from Grafton Street, nestled between Merrion Square and St Stephen’s Green this square marks the spot of U2’s video for The Sweetest Thing.
+Just a short walk from Grafton Street, nestled between Merrion Square and St Stephen’s Green, Fitzwilliam Square marks the spot of U2’s music video for'The Sweetest Thing.'
 Beautiful Georgian townhouses line either side of the square and this backdrop is instantly recognisable as the place where Bono and his wife Ali take a carriage along Fitzwilliam Place and Upper Fitzwilliam Street.
-The rest of the guys in the band appear too, along with a host of special guests from Boyzone to the Chippendales.
+The rest of the guys in the band appear too, along with a host of special guests, from Boyzone to the Chippendales.

 Further afield

-Not far from Dollymount is Mount Temple Comprehensive school, where the four members of U2 first came together after Larry Mullen pinned a note on the school notice board seeking potential bandmates.
+Not far from Dollymount is Mount Temple Comprehensive School, where the four members of U2 first came together after Larry Mullen pinned a note on the school noticeboard seeking potential bandmates.

 On the Southside, a stroll on Sandymount Strand provides a reminder of how frequently a young U2 were photographed here, with the distinctive striped Poolbeg Chimneys in the background.
-The landmark is also in their Pride (In the Name of Love) video, filmed in 1984.
+The landmark is also in their 'Pride (In the Name of Love)' music video, filmed in 1984.

-Get out and experience Dublin’s music scene
+Experience Dublin’s music scene

 Now that you’ve tracked down the places that made U2 famous, discover the ‘next big thing’ at a gig near you.
 Pick from a variety of festivals and events for your next night out.